Arkansas State beats Kansas State 35-31 in final minute - WHIZ News

 TRICK PLAYS

-Arkansas State put on a magic show in Manhattan, fooling K-State with three trick plays that all led to points.
+Arkansas State put on a magic show in Manhattan, fooling Kansas State with trick plays.

+On a double-pass play, wide receiver Jeff Foreman threw a 48-yard score to Roshauud Paul midway through the second quarter.

+Early in the fourth quarter, the Red Wolves faked a punt that led to a pass interference call.
+On that drive, a pass off a double-reverse set up a 5-yard score to Adams from Logan Bonner for a 28-21 lead.

 THE TAKEAWAY

-Kansas State: The Wildcats failed to establish the run game and had to rely on the arm of Skylar Thompson, an uncommon offensive strategy for K-State.
+Kansas State: The Wildcats failed to establish the run game and had to rely on the arm of Skylar Thompson, an uncommon offensive strategy for the Wildcats.

 UP NEXT